+Kadjebi District

-Kadjebi District The Kadjcbi District is located on Longitude 7.5299° N and Latitude 0.4738° E. With an average height of 180 metres above sea level, and peaks at 00 metres towards the Ghana-Togo border.
-The District is characterised with 600 metres towards the Ghana-Togo border.
-The District is characterised with fandscape of hills, mountains and valleys with three major rivers, namely; landscape of hills, mountains and valleys with three major rivers, namely; laudscape of hills, mountains and valleys with three major rivers, namely; about 25°C with a general heavy rainfall between 1400mm and 1800mm which starts from March, peaks in June, and ends between October and November each year.
-The vegetation generally is green with trees covering a November of mountains, hills and valleys especially in the rainy season.
-About landscape of mountains, hills and valleys especially in the rainy season.
-About and here are several animal species including an abundance of honey bees.
+The Kadjebi District is located on Longitude 7.5299° N and Latitude 0.4738° E. With an average height of 180 metres above sea level, and peaks at 600 metres towards the Ghana-Togo border.
+The District is characterised with landscape of hills, mountains and valleys with three major rivers, namely; Asukawkaw, Wawa and Menu Rivers.
+The average monthly temperature is about 25°C with a general heavy rainfall between 1400mm and 1800mm which starts from March, peaks in June, and ends between October and November each year.
+The vegetation generally is green with trees covering a landscape of mountains, hills and valleys especially in the rainy season.
+About 90 percent of the district is predominantly covered with secondary rain forest and here are several animal species including an abundance of honey bees.